solaris-wm/solaris-engine/docs/source/system_overview.rst

 ----------

 The Controller Bot is a JavaScript program build on top of Mineflayer.
 It connects to the Minecraft Server, and drives the behavior of the player.
-To ensure collaboration, it communicates with the Controller instances of other players connected to the same server.
+To ensure collaboration, it communicates with the controller instances of other players connected to the same server.
 It features a set of high-level, reusable game play primitives and a modular system of various episode types focusing on different aspects of the game.
 See :doc:`controller` for more details.

 Camera
 ------

 The Camera Bot is the official Minecraft Java Client that runs headless.
 It connects to the server and pairs up with the corresponding Controller Bot of that player, so that these two processes are logically a single player.
-Through the server-side plugin, the camera bot, at all times, shares the first person perspective of its controller bot.
+Through the :ref:`Minecraft Server Plugin <minecraft-server-plugin>`, the camera bot, at all times, shares the first person perspective of its controller bot.
 It records the graphics using ``ffmpeg``, which ``SolarisEngine`` aligns with the actions in postprocessing to form a final episode.

+.. _minecraft-server-plugin:

 Minecraft Server Plugin
 ----------------------